Huancancalle to Machu Picchu

 Today we have the option of either going to the zipline at Colo de Mono or else just lounging around by the river in St. Theresa.
 The zipline is very popular and is one of South America’s highest, consisting of 6 sections in total, zig-zagging their way down the mountain and soaring over the jungle canopy and Yanatile river.
 After, we will make the short drive to St. Theresa and then the HydroElectric station.
 From here there is the option of either taking a train to Aguas Calientes (pending availability and costs an extra $10, the train does not run consistently) but we recommend.instead the lovely 3 hour walk along the train tracks to Aguas Calientes.
 Along the way we will see native birds, plants, and the mighty Urubamba river.
 We will also get our first glimpse of Machu Picchu itself as well as some newly discovered parts of Machu Picchu that are only visible from this walk.
 We arrive at Aguas Calientes ,the town below Machu Picchu, where the guided portion of the trip ends.
 We will bring you to our hotel (included) and give you all your tickets and needed documents for Machu Picchu (also included) – including entrance, roundtrip bus ticket up to the site, and your train ticket for returning to Ollantaytambo the following day.
 Dinner is on your own and we have several recommended options.

 Machu Picchu !
 The bus system does not use reserved seats but rather a rotating shuttle bus, so you can get up at your own pace and make the few minute walk to the bus station for the short bus ride up the mountain to Machu Picchu.
 You will have as much time as you wish to visit the site, your train will not leave until early evening, well after Machu Picchu closes, so the pace and schedule will be your own.
 Afterwards, you will come down on the shuttle bus (ticket included) and have dinner before taking the train back to Ollantaytambo.
-Upon arriving at the train station in Ollantaytambo, you can either decide to spend that night in Olllantaytambo, which we recommend, otherwise there is ample transportation waiting right at the train station to take you the two hours back to Cusco, at a cost of only around $5 per person.
+Upon arriving at the train station in Ollantaytambo, you can either decide to spend that night in Olllantaytambo, which we recommend, otherwise there is ample transportation waiting right at the train station to take you the two hours back to Cusco, at a cost of only around $7 per person. (not included).
 This trip in our opinion is the best way to visit Machu Picchu, one of the 7 Wonders of the World.

 Email us today at KBperu@hotmail.com to reserve your space!